jstriblet/book-notes/the-object-oriented-thought-process.md

 	- If your program throws an exception, and cleanly catches it. it can still proceed without blowing up

 ### The Importance of Scope
+**How many types of attributes are their?**
+- There are three types of attrubutes:
+	- Local Attributes - these are owned by a specific method
+	- Object Attributes - these are attribues that are decalred at the class level and unique for every object that is instantiated.
+	- Class Attributes - these are attributes that are delacred as static at the class level and is shared across every instance of object created from it.

 ### Operator Overloading